 One of the maze-like alleys inside D’Lucky Garden Inn – Puerto Princesa, Palawan

-Mat had sent a text message to inform me that we both were already asleep when they returned from their trip by 9:30.
-They would report the following morning that while they enjoyed the food at the restaurant stop before they took the boat for the firefly watching, just a few of them showed up and failed to dazzle with their fireworks as it briefly rained during the trip.
+The following morning, they would report that while they enjoyed the food at the restaurant stop before they took the boat for the firefly watching, just a few of them showed up and failed to dazzle with their fireworks as it briefly rained during the trip.

 Day 5 – Feb.
 9, 2017 – (Thursday): Puerto Princesa Airport in 3 Minutes

-Entrance to the former Mitra family residence in Palawan.
+The young couple at the zipline experience inside Mitra Ranch, PP, PalawanEntrance to the former Mitra family residence in Palawan.
 It is now a family-run museum.

-With renewed spirits after being in bed for almost 18 hours since we arrived, I decided to look around the place after a hearty breakfast of ‘cornisilog‘ (corned beef hash, fried egg, and fried rice).
+With renewed spirits after being in bed for almost 18 hours since we arrived, I decided to look around the place after a hearty breakfast of ‘cornsilog‘ (corned beef hash, fried egg, and fried rice).
 My bum stomach had markedly improved after the continuous intake of the electrolyte mix, cold Sprite, and Diatabs.

-A nipa hut at the middle of the D’ Lucky Garden Inn’s interior garden
+A nipa hut at the middle of the D’ Lucky Garden Inn’s interior gardenProbably the owner himself was the chief landscaping architect of the entire place

-Ruby, Johan & Mat at Puerto Princesa airport’s boarding gate
+Ruby, Johan & Mat at Puerto Princesa airport’s boarding gateMalaysian-owned Air Asia planes at Puerto Princesa airport